hudora/node-postgres-proxy/README.md

                                     "values": {"name": "Rémy Caillois", "age": 20}}]}'
          http://localhost:7070/json/node
     {'success': true}

+Be advised that all records within a single request are NOT checked of uniqueness against each other.
+If a request contains multiple rows sharing a condition you will have to use different UPSERT queries for theses rows.

 All Request return the result as a JSON-formatted message.
 If the query was successful the field `success` will contain the boolean value `true`.
 In case of an error `success` will be `false` and the field `error`